 Striking trailing plants for hanging baskets and pots.

-Intense dark blue with white eyes flowers over light green foliage provide brilliant, eye-catching color for the patio all summer long.
+Intense red flowers over light green foliage provide brilliant, eye-catching color for the patio all summer long.

 Ideal for all types of container.

 Best bloom i from June to October.
 Like pansies and linaria, these plants perform beautifully in cool spring weather, but begin to rebel at the onset of hot and humid summer weather.
 In the event foliage and flowering significantly declines in summer, consider cutting back plants to encourage a fall bloom or simply removing them from the garden.

 Genus - Lobelia